 - An innovative, school-reintegration program that helps lessen anxiety for teachers, classmates and the newly injured adolescent

 - A high priority on the involvement of family and friends

 Adolescent Spinal Cord Rehabilitation and Academics

 Staying on track academically is extremely important for teens with a spinal cord or brain injury.
-More than 90 percent of our spinal cord-injured adolescent patients return to school within two weeks of discharge.
-Of those, 95 percent graduate on time with their class and with their pre-injury GPA.
-For adolescents with a brain injury, 95 percent return to school within three to six months.
+More than 90% of our spinal cord-injured adolescent patients return to school within two weeks of discharge.
+Of those, 95% graduate on time with their class and with their pre-injury GPA.
+For adolescents with a brain injury, 95% return to school within three to six months.

 Many families wonder how rehabilitation for teens may affect their schooling.
 Adolescents rely on school experiences and positive peer interactions for much of their self-esteem and growth.
 Shepherd Center has developed a program called No Obstacles for teens with spinal cord injuries to facilitate the back-to-school transition.